dps923/winter2020/graded-work/assign4-professor.md

 ### Add pattern, food consumed item

 Now, we will replace the programmatically-generated food consumed items, for a meal, with the ability for the user to search for a food item.
 Therefore, we will modify the "add meal" scene.
-It will navigate to a list of food items (in that meal); that list will enable new items to be added to it, and those new items can be helped by a "select list" of results from a web API call.
+It will navigate to a list of food items (in that meal).
+That list will enable new items to be added to it, and those new items can be helped by a "select list" of results from a web API call.

 Wait - we already have done a food list.
 Do we have to make another?
 Well, we have a choice - we can make another (and it will be almost the same as the other food list), or we can re-use the food list, and modify it to enable the "add" functionality.

 To prepare for either choice, create a new standard view controller for the food item "add new" pattern.
 Most of its code can be copied from the add meal controller and then edited, or you can write it from scratch.

 It needs a `Meal` property.
 When the controller loads, create a new meal object.
 Why?
-We must set the relation between an existing meal and the food items will add soon.
+We must set the relation between an existing meal and the food items that we will add soon.
 However, please note that you must delete the meal object if the user taps the cancel button - you don't want to save partially-configured objects that are not desired.

 > You can do this task in two phases.
-> Phase 1, we'll hand-type the food consumed item details.
+> Phase 1, hand-type the food consumed item details.
-> Phase 2, we'll get the data from the web API.
+> Phase 2, get the data from the web API.

 Here are some preview images to guide you:

-Food item list before searching.
-Notice the "add" button (`+`), which modally presents a scene with data entry fields.
+The following is the food item list scene.
+Notice the "add" button (`+`).
+It will modally present a scene with data entry fields.

 <img class="border1" src="images/a4-prototype-food-search-1-start.png" alt="Search 1">

-Enter food description and brand owner.
+The following is a food item add scene.
+Enter the food description and brand owner.
 The idea is that a user can hand-enter the info, or use the search feature.
 The food item name is required, but the brand owner is optional.
 If you do not know any brand owner values, leave that field empty, and then look at the results for ideas.
-Then run the search again, and include a brand owner value.
+Then cancel out of the search, and run it again, and include a brand owner value.
 Remember, when you segue to the search scene, you must pass in these two values (food item name, brand owner).

 <img class="border1" src="images/a4-prototype-food-search-2-setup.png" alt="Search 2">

-After "Search" button tapped, a list appears.
-This implements the new-to-you ["select list" pattern](/notes/select-list-webapi) that you learned in class during [Week 11](/notes/week11) of the course.
-(Yes, it's supported by code examples etc.) For best results, add the web API request code to the controller's load method.
+After "Search" button tapped, a list scene appears.
+It implements the new-to-you ["select list" pattern](/notes/select-list-webapi) that you learned in class during [Week 11](/notes/week11) of the course.
+(Yes, it's supported by a code example etc.) For best results, add the web API request code to the controller's load method.

 <img class="border1" src="images/a4-prototype-food-search-3-list.png" alt="Search 3">